 Guatemala has been severely affected by natural hazards including earthquakes, volcanic activity, floods, hurricanes, storms, and landslides.
 The 1976 earthquake created the greatest human and economic losses to date, killing over 23,000 people and decreasing GDP by 23%.
-Other disasters include: Hurricane Mitch in 1988, with damage equivalent to 4.7% GDP; 2001 drought (0.1% GDP), Hurricane Stan in 2005 (4.1% GDP), the eruption of Mt.
-Pacaya and the passing of Tropical Storm Agatha in May 2010 (2.6% GDP combined), Tropical Storm E12 (0.81% GDP) and most recently the Sana Marcos earthquake in November 2012 (0.3% GDP).
+Other disasters include: Hurricane Mitch in 1988, with damage equivalent to 4.7% of GDP; 2001 drought (0.1% GDP), Hurricane Stan in 2005 (4.1% GDP), the eruption of Mt.
+Pacaya and the passing of Tropical Storm Agatha in May 2010 (2.6% GDP combined), Tropical Storm E12 (0.81% GDP) and, most recently, the Sana Marcos earthquake in November 2012 (0.3% GDP).

-The vulnerability of Guatemala to natural hazards, external economic shocks, and violence, impinges on both economic growth and the achievement of fairer social outcomes.
-Twenty percent of households in the country reported being affected by Hurricane Stan in 2005, and the majority of them were poor.
+The vulnerability of Guatemala to natural hazards, external economic shocks, and violence, adversely affects both economic growth and the achievement of fairer social outcomes.
+In 2005, Hurricane Stan affected 20% of households and the majority of the low-income population.
 The volcanic eruption and the tropical storm events of 2010 also had devastating consequences in terms of loss of life and economic impact.
 Targeted social programs, even if modest, helped reduce the burden of these shocks on the poorest.